What Type of BVI Boat Charter Do You Want?

-Join us on a yacht charter cruising around the BVI where beach bars, snorkeling and protected waters await.
+Join us on a BVI yacht charter cruising around the British Virgin Islands, where beach bars, snorkeling, and protected waters await.
 Easy sailing conditions combined with the short distances between islands make this the perfect destination for first-timers.
 But don’t count BVI out if you’ve enjoyed this popular destination before!
-With the variety of itinerary options, no two trips are the same— and even experienced charterers can’t resist its crystal blue, warm waters and line-of-sight sailing.
+With the variety of itinerary options, no two BVI sailing trips are the same — and even experienced charterers can’t resist its crystal blue, warm waters and line-of-sight sailing.

-Getting to your charter yacht is a breeze: many fly direct to Tortola or St. Thomas, and then arrive to their marina by water taxi if needed.
-As a popular destination, you won’t be far from convenient amenities, grocery stores for stocking provisions and welcoming locals.
-Whether you’re steering your own bareboat charter or cruising along on a luxurious, crewed catamaran, miles of blue water and calm bays await on a BVI yacht charter.
+Getting to your British Virgin Islands yacht charter is a breeze: many fly direct to Tortola or St. Thomas and then arrive at their marina by water taxi if needed.
+As a popular destination, you’ll be greeted by welcoming locals, and you won’t be far from convenient amenities and grocery stores for stocking provisions.
+Whether you’re steering your own BVI bareboat charter or cruising along on a luxurious, crewed BVI catamaran charter, miles of blue water and calm bays await on a British Virgin Islands sailing charter.

 Each month, Trellis Bay on Tortola completely transforms into the wildest party spot in the Caribbean!
 Visitors from all over flock here just to experience the world-famous full moon parties on this incredible island.
-If you find yourself in Tortola, there’s absolutely no way you can miss out on these epic monthly shindigs in Trellis Bay.
+If you find yourself on a British Virgin Islands sailing charter in Tortola, there’s absolutely no way you can miss out on these epic monthly shindigs in Trellis Bay.
 They are off the charts!

 These moonlight festivities have been lighting up Trellis Bay since the late 1980s.
 It all started thanks to a local surfer who decided to throw these legendary parties at Bomba’s Surfside Shack.
 From there, the party fever spread like wildfire, and now, it’s bigger and better than ever.

-You won’t want to miss a single moment of this unforgettable experience!
+You won’t want to miss a single moment of this unforgettable experience during your BVI sailing vacation!

-There’s a long list of things to do on your yacht charter through the British Virgin Islands.
-From elegant, Caribbean-style dining to wondrous deep sea diving, there’s no lack of unique things to do on your sailing adventure.
+There’s a long list of things to do on your BVI boat charter through the British Virgin Islands.
+From elegant, Caribbean-style dining to wondrous deep-sea diving, there’s no lack of unique things to do on your BVI sailing trip.

-From monthly recurring Trellis Bay Full Moon Parties to splash-friendly regattas, there’s fun events to enjoy every month— no matter when you choose to book your British Virgin Islands yacht charter.
-Check out a few of the exciting celebrations happening during your trip.
+From monthly recurring Trellis Bay Full Moon Parties to splash-friendly regattas, there are fun events to enjoy every month — no matter when you choose to book your British Virgin Islands yacht charter.
+Check out a few of the exciting celebrations happening during your BVI sailing vacation.

 January Karl Merklein Art Show Love City Live! | February Manhattan Yacht Club Trophy Sweethearts of the Caribbean & Classic Yacht Regatta Governors Cups | March Anegada Kite & Paddle Festival BVI Spring Fest Spanish Town Fisherman’s Jamboree |